Anselmo Robbiati: Style of play

 A quick, diminutive, and dynamic left-footed forward or attacking midfielder, who could also play as a second striker, Robbiati was known in particular for his creativity, technical ability, and eye for goal, as well as his ability to provide assists for teammates and his attacking movement, which allowed him find gaps in the opposing defence with his runs off the ball.
 He was also an accurate free kick taker.

 Personal life

 Robbiati is popularly known as Spadino; the nickname was first used by Giovanni Stroppa during their time together at Monza, and is a reference to Happy Days minor character Raymond "Spike" Fonzarelli ("Spadino" in the Italian version of the sitcom).

-His father Luigi Robbiati played in Serie A for F.C.
-Internazionale Milano in the 1950s.
+His father Luigi Robbiati played in Serie A for Inter in the 1950s.